French Immersion Residential Program Near Lyon, in the Beaujolais Region

 - 2 organised excursions of your choice in the region (entry fees not included)

-- 2 meals a day: breakfast and dinner or breakfast and lunch – your choice :-)
+- 2 meals a day: breakfast and lunch

 - Prefered arrival on Sunday, departure on Saturday